Clan Blair: The Blairs of Balthayock

-Chieftanship
+Chieftainship

-These two families long contested to be recognised for chieftanship of the entire Blair clan until King James VI affirmed in 1658 that "The eldest male of either of the two Families would have precedency over the younger to the Chieftainship".
+These two families long contested to be recognised for chieftainship of the entire Blair clan until King James VI affirmed in 1658 that "The eldest male of either of the two Families would have precedency over the younger to the Chieftainship".
 The significance of this suggests that members of these two family groups had frequent interchange with each other and recognized some form of kinship, whether secular or by blood ties.

 Places of interest

 The following properties are associated with both Blair families: